Full-time: 4 year

-Graduates from our full BA (hons) Creative Expressive Therapies degree have gone on to work in community arts, voluntary organisations, health, education and the corporate sector.
+Graduates from our full BA (Hons) Creative Expressive Arts, Health and Wellbeing degree have gone on to work in community arts, voluntary organisations, health, education and the corporate sector.
 Some have set up their own businesses.

 You could also continue to postgraduate studies if you have ambitions to become an arts therapist, social worker or teacher.

 If you would like to register and practice as an arts therapist, we offer exciting masters-level courses to help you achieve your ambitions.
 With Music Therapy joining our portfolio in 2017, we believe we are the only university in the country to offer such a comprehensive range of postgraduate courses in this field.

 You can consider:

 Ongoing careers support

 Our Careers and Employment Service will provide you with help, guidance and support from day one of your course – and for up to three years after you’ve completed your studies.

 If you need any more information from us, eg on courses, accommodation, applying, car parking, fees or funding, please contact us and we will do everything we can to help you.Contact us

 Like most universities, we operate extended teaching hours at the University of Derby, so contact time with your lecturers and tutors could be anytime between 9am and 9pm.
 Your timetable will usually be available on the website 24 hours after enrolment on to your course.